Marriage customs in Africa: North Africa

+The Continent of Africa

 Due to Africa's expansive diversity, marriages within the continent are not limited to previously mentioned forms of marriage.
 Throughout the continent many individuals are electing for non-traditional forms of marriage that do not abide to traditional African marriage customs or more modern religious customs.
 This includes marriages performed in front of a registrar, bypassing the religious and traditional aspects of marriage entirely and instead opting for a simplified process which still provides the legal benefits of marriage.
 Some African couples are opting to bypass the legal marriage status entirely and alternatively having irregular unions as a symbol of their love and connection.
 Some academics believe this may not be a choice, but rather the outcome of current living conditions within the continent.

 Many Africans are unable to produce the money required to fund a traditional wedding and pay dowry.
 They may perform their own simplified ceremonies as a response to their economic conditions.
 Other Africans are unable to participate in tribal or community centric ceremonies as they are required to move far from their community for employment.
 These irregular unions are performed when travelling back to their community was unrealistic or unachievable.
 The significance of marriage forming the foundation of a community is made obsolete if the couple were no longer a part of this community.

-Changing attitudes among Africans
+Changing attitudes

-Africa is going through a rapid state of change and development, both in an economic sense and a social sense.
-Alongside this comes a shift in attitude towards marriage and relationships.
+Economic and social change is impacting contemporary attitudes towards marriage and relationships.
 Studies performed on students within Ghana showed strong evidence suggesting that young people within Africa are drawn towards civil or religious marriages as opposed to traditional marriages.
 The study revealed that men were more likely to want a traditional marriage than women.

 Polygamy is heavily integrated into traditional Ghanaian marriage.
 The study also revealed that 73% of young people surveyed believe that polygamy is an outdated process.
 The results also show that 87% of students believe love is the most important factor of marriage, despite that in traditional Ghanaian culture, marriage and love share a relatively loose connection.

 Within Ghana, it is common for the maternal uncle to pay dowry.
 90% of surveyed students disagreed with this practice, believing the father should pay the dowry and pay for the costs of the child (such as education).
 A large majority of these students defended their answer by stating that everyone has a father while not everyone has an uncle.
 The researchers believe this may be due to a lack of support from their uncles with only 22% of students stating that their uncle had helped them throughout their education.

 The results show a dramatic shift away from traditional beliefs within African communities, with young people holding more progressive attitudes towards relationships and marriage.
 The rapid economic advancement of Africa is having an enormous impact on the youth and the attitudes they hold towards marriage.